 Course: C2 Title Building business models for intermodal transport interchanges Thematic area Governance Responsible Institute Fraunhofer Institute for Factory Operation and Automation IFF, Otto-von-Guericke-University Magdeburg, Germany Lecturer DrIng.
-Henning Strubelt Aim Get introduced to business models and the development thereof Get enabled to analyse the options for and limitations to logistics implementation concepts concerning intermodal transport aspects Develop a thorough understanding of the physical and monetary aspects and processes of material flow technology in intermodal transport networks Get enabled to evaluate business models for intermodal transport
+Henning Strubelt Aim Get introduced to business models and the development thereof Get enabled to analyse the options for and limitations to logistics implementation concepts concerning intermodal transport aspects Develop a thorough understanding of the physical and monetary aspects and processes of material flow technology in intermodal transport networks Get enabled to evaluate business models for intermodal transport.
+Learning outcomes · owledge of intermodal transport interchanges and business models ge about the processual importance of intermodal transport interchanges in efficient

-- Acquire basic knowledge of intermodal transport interchanges and business models - Acquire knowledge about the processual importance of intermodal transport interchanges in efficient supply chains - Develop skills for logistical evaluations required for the selection of intermodal transport concepts and to assess economic conditions of service and functionality - Enable the analysis and definition of complex intermodal transport networks
+- Develop skills for logistical evaluations required for the selection of intermodal transport concepts and to assess economic conditions of service and functionality - Enable the analysis and definition of complex intermodal transport networks.

+Prerequisites (if any)

+-

+Language English

+Hours 2

-Prerequisites (if any) - Language English Hours 2 Key words Logistics, business models, intermodal interchanges, modal split, transport modes This course is composed of two parts, a lecture style introduction to the topic of business models in intermodal transport, in particular intermodal interchanges and an exercise section.
+Key words Logistics, business models, intermodal interchanges, modal split, transport modes

+Syllabus This course is composed of two parts, a lecture style introduction to the topic of business models in intermodal transport, in particular intermodal interchanges and an exercise section.
 The lecture includes the topics of creation and analysis of business models, an introduction to intermodal transport chains, possible transport mode interchanges and their relevant business models and the fundamental principles of technological means and infrastructure in logistics.
 Further it gives a summary of recent research findings and current applications of intermodal transport.
-Syllabus The exercise section is divided into three parts itself.
+The exercise section is divided into three parts itself.
 The first part is the assessment of intermodal transport modes, to understand their specific advantages and disadvantages from a technological, economic, and ecological point of view.
 The second part of the exercise section involves an exemplary shipment, which is to be realized by intermodal transport.
 The aspects of sustainability and costs are evaluated and a business model for the participants' preferred variant is to be developed.
 The last exercise section is concerned with the evaluation of a business model using the bm canvas.
-The objectives of the exercise are deepening the understanding of application fields of intermodal transport, assessing intermodal transport modes on their technological and monetary soundness (which is facilitated by the discussion of possibilities and www.alliance-project.eu 30 their pros and cons) and gaining practical knowledge on the analysis of business
+The objectives of the exercise are deepening the understanding of application fields of intermodal transport, assessing intermodal transport modes on their technological and monetary soundness (which is facilitated by the discussion of possibilities and their pros and cons) and gaining practical knowledge on the analysis of business

 models.
-The first exercise section is done individually, while the are intended to be done in small groups. second and third
+The first exercise section is done individually, while the second and third

+are intended to be done in small groups.

 The course will conclude with a presentation of the developed business models and preferred intermodal transport solutions for the discussed case.
 This is followed by a short summary of the workshop, and an evaluation of intermodal interchanges based on a critical discussion.

-Brinkmann, B. (2005): Seehäfen, Planung und Entwurf, Sprin ger, Berlin.
+Bibliography • Brinkmann, B. (2005): Seehäfen, Planung und Entwurf, Sprir iger, Berlin.

 • Fielt, E. (2011): Business Model Definition.
 Business Service Management, Smart Services CRC Pty Ltd., Vol. 3.

-Gleissner, H., Femerling, J. C. (2013): Logistics : Basics - Studies, Springer, Cham.
-Exercises - Case
+• Gleissner, H., Femerling, J. C. (2013): Logistics : Basics - Exercises - Case Studies, Springer, Cham.

-Bibliography Osterwalder, A., Pigneur, Y. (2010): Business Model Genera for Visionaries, Game Changers, and Challengers, Wiley & NJ.
+• Osterwalder, A., Pigneur, Y. (2010): Business Model Generation: A Handbook for Visionaries, Game Changers, and Challengers, Wiley & Sons, Hoboken, NJ.

-Pfohl, H.C.
-(2010): Logistiksysteme, Betriebswirtschaftlic Springer, Cham. che Grundlagen,
+• Pfohl, H.C.
+(2010): Logistiksysteme, Betriebswirtschaftliche Grundlagen, Springer, Cham.

-Rodrigue, JP., Slack, B., Comtois, C. (2013): Transportation Competition and Modal Shift, In: The Geography of Transped., New York: Routledge.
+• Rodrigue, JP., Slack, B., Comtois, C. (2013): Transportation Modes, Modal Competition and Modal Shift, In: The Geography of Transport Systems, 3rd ed., New York: Routledge.

-Trapp, M. (2014): Realizing Business Model Innovation - A St for Business Unit Managers, Springer Fachmedien, Wiesbace
+Trapp, M. (2014): Realizing Business Model Innovation - A S for Business Unit Managers, Springer Fachmedien, Wiesbac

-Lecture х
+Lecture x

 Demonstration

 Hands on/games

-Teaching methods Exercises х
+Teaching methods Exercises x

 Visits at facilities

-Other (describe) v
+Other (describe) x

-summary and critical discussion Х
+summary and critical discussion ~

 Homework

 Class project

 Evaluation Interim examination

 methods Final examinations

 Other (describe)

 Creative Commons (CC) Licenses CC-Attribution-NonCommercial-NoDerivatives

 Number of topics 3